 *Students will need to complete Reading Logs this week.
 They need to be reading for 20 minutes nightly to reach their AR goals.
 Please sign your child's AR goal sheets weekly, so that you can help him/her stay on track.

-Students will continue to write their weekly homework in their agenda every Monday morning.
+Students will continue to write their weekly homework in their agenda.
+We have resumed Reading Logs.
 Students need four, twenty minute entries in their Weekly Reading Record, by each Monday.
 These interactive logs will help your child to synthesize their ideas about the text, as well as deepen their understanding of it.
 Please sign the log, and the student will get the credit.
 If your student loses his/her form, you can find a copy in the documents section.
 Students who are doing their 20 minute reading homework will be able to successfully meet their goals.